LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 and configurations of software packages.
 It has recipes for building each package with available variants to customize it to your needs.
 For example, Axom has variants for Fortran, MPI, and others.
-The recipes drive the individual packages build systems and manage packages they depend on.
+The recipes drive the individual package build systems and manage packages they depend on.
 Spack also handles system level packages, so you can describe where they are on your system instead of building them from scratch.
 You will need to describe which compilers are available on your system as well.